 Old Man’s Beach at San Onofre State Beach

 I wasn’t sure if I would share this little gem because this has been my little secret for years, but here we go.
-Old Man’s Beach is found over at San Onofre State Beach and is honestly one of my favorite places to be.
-Local’s refer to this beach as San O as well as San Onofre Surfing Beach.
+Old Man’s Beach is one of my favorite places at San Onofre State Beach, and locals refer to this beach as San O and San Onofre Surfing Beach.

 The vibe here is old-school wave rider.
 If you ever wanted to go to a beach just like one from a Gidget movie, that is Old Man’s Beach in a nutshell.
 Everywhere you look, there is someplace to lean your surfboard on.
 The creativity and the use of driftwood and rocks are note-worthy for sure.
-You can feel the love of everything saltwater at Old Man’s, which is one of the major reasons I love it over here so much.
+You can feel the love of everything saltwater at Old Man’s, which is one of the primary reasons I love it over here.

 I used to be apprehensive about going to San Onofre due to the proximity of a nuclear power plant, SONGS (San Onofre Nuclear Generating Station.)
-But since 2013, SONGS has been closed, and it is currently in decommissioning mode; thus, the danger has been greatly decreased.
+But since 2013, SONGS has been closed and is currently in decommissioning mode; thus, the danger has dramatically decreased.

 Another great feature about Old Man’s Beach is that the waves are very forgiving, making it a great place to learn how to surf.